LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-For each actor \(\mathbf{o}_i\) in a given layout \(\mathcal{I}\), we sample a random variable \(\mathbf{z} \sim \mathcal{N}\) and generate the corresponding actor mesh following \(\mathbf{o}_i = G(\mathbf{z})\), where \(G(\cdot)\) is the Generator/Decoder of the chosen generative method.
-For cars, trucks, and other four-wheeled vehicles, we use GET3D \cite{get3d}, which has demonstrated state-of-the-art and diverse generative results for 3D shapes, including cars.
-The layout box in \(\mathcal{I}\) is used to rescale the shape of each actor, ensuring that the sizes of the generated shape and the input layout are consistent.
-AvatarClip \cite{avatarclip} is used to generate pedestrians conditioned on a SMPL \cite{SMPL} pose and shape parameter \(\bf{p}=(\boldsymbol{\theta}, \boldsymbol{\beta})\).
-Furthermore, each generated rigged model is animated with a walking animation from Mixamo \cite{mixamo}, ensuring a realistic 3D human walking motion sequence over time.
+We employ two object generation frameworks, GET3D \cite{get3d} and AvatarClip \cite{avatarclip}, to create dynamic traffic participants.
+For each actor \(\mathbf{o}_i\) in a given layout \(\mathcal{I}\), we sample a random variable \(\mathbf{z} \sim \mathcal{N}\) and generate the corresponding actor mesh following \(\mathbf{o}_i = G(\mathbf{z})\), where \(G(\cdot)\) is the generator/decoder of the chosen generative method.
+We use GET3D to generate vehicles and then rescale them to properly fit within a target bounding box of the layout.
+For pedestrian generation, we utilize AvatarClip \cite{avatarclip}, which is conditioned on a SMPL \cite{SMPL} pose and shape parameter \(\bf{p}=(\boldsymbol{\theta}, \boldsymbol{\beta})\).
+We use Mixamo \cite{mixamo} to animate the rigged model, ensuring realistic 4D human walking motion.